-Last week this tweet sparked a discussion that real estate organizations around the world simply need to be having at this point.
+This tweet sparked a conversation that real estate organizations around the world simply need to be having at this point.
 The question was short and simple – why are these building lights in New South Wales on at 5am while the buildings themselves are completely empty?

 The immediate suggestion was that it’s cheaper to leave these lights on instead of turning them off outside of the buildings’ hours of operation.
 But these lights are being left on in the midst of a worldwide lockdown – a time when almost all office occupants are being made to work from home.
 Whether consciously or not, these organizations choose to send the clear message that they lack the ability to adjust their operations with any agility whatsoever.

 The reality is that these buildings’ property managers probably can’t turn these lights off at the appropriate time for the following reasons:

 - The site may have manual building energy management systems that aren’t connected to the internet, making remote control impossible.

 - Property managers don’t have access to each siloed building system or they lack the technical knowledge to remotely adjust settings within each system.

 - Even if these building lights can be remotely controlled, this control functionality may not be scalable, and the process of making adjustments to each individual building could be too labor intensive and time consuming to be justifiable.

 The long term cost of ‘set and forget’ automation